 Parag Kadam (April 2013 – March 2014)

 Parag received his bachelor’s in Chemical Engineering from Visvesvaraya Inst. in Nagpur (India), before obtaining his graduate diploma in Anthropology from the U of Aukland.
-He joined the UPP in April 2013 and will be co-coordinating our “Pan African” collaboration with the Max Plank Institute (Leipzig).
+He joined the UPP in April 2013 and co-coordinated the “Pan African” collaboration with the Max Plank Institute (Leipzig).
+As of Spring 2017, he is currently a Masters student at the University of Toronto.

 Moritz Rahlfs (July 2012 – June 2013)